Read customer stories

 Tidy datasets are all alike, but every messy dataset is messy in its own way.

 – Hadley Wickham

-In this post, we’ll focus on the merging and deduplicating in a process that’s generally known as as identity resolution.
-(We won’t talk about formatting in this post, but get excited!
-We’ll address it in a future post.)
+In this post, we’ll focus on the merging and de-duplicating in a process that’s generally known as as identity resolution.

 Identity resolution is no small task — if it were easier, you wouldn’t be reading a blog post like this — but with the right tools and the right framework, it can become a lot more manageable.

 Each of those stream summaries is called an entity fragment.
-An customer’s entity can contain data from one or fragments, and so the task of identity resolution lies in connecting an entity to all of its entity fragments.
+A customer’s entity can contain data from one or more fragments, and so the task of identity resolution lies in connecting an entity to all of its entity fragments.

 This is straightforward enough for a single data stream, but the graph model allows us to maintain the same flexible model even when we add other data sources.
 Let’s continue with one of the more common and simple cases of multi-channel data management: web + email.